 (4) Assistance and Real Property Acquisition Policies Act of 1970;

 (5) Drug-Free Workplace Act of 1998 (41 U.S.C.
 701);

 (6) E.O.s 12549 and 12689, Debarment and Suspension; and

 (7) Byrd Anti-Lobbying Amendment (31 U.S.C.
 1352).

 (k) Environmental impact and historic preservation.
-The applicant must provide details of the digital transition's impact on the environment and historic preservation, and comply with 7 CFR part 1794, which contains RUS' policies and procedures for implementing a variety of Federal statutes, regulations, and executive orders generally pertaining to the protection of the quality of the human environment.
+The applicant must provide details of the digital transition's impact on the environment and historic preservation, and comply with 7 CFR part 1794, which contains RUS' policies and procedures for implementing a variety of Federal statutes, regulations, and executive orders generally pertaining to the protection of the Start Printed Page 3209quality of the human environment.
 This must be contained in a separate section entitled “Environmental Impact of the Digital Transition,” and must include the Environmental Questionnaire/Certification, available from RUS, describing the impact of its digital transition.
 Submission of the Environmental Questionnaire/Certification alone does not constitute compliance with 7 CFR part 1794.